Material Issue Method

 A material with basic unit "PCE", catch weight unit kg.
 1 PCE = 2 kg

 A manufacturing order is reported, 10 Boxes received, Catch weight 110 kg.
-The backflushed quantity will be:
+These are the backflushed quantity:

 Manufactured quantity = 10 boxes, Catch weight 110 kg